chriskpalmer/vzome-sharing/_posts/2022-05-09-BlueSpirallohedra-11-15-27.md

 {% endcomment %}

 Blue Spirallohedra by Chris K. Palmer<br>Best viewed on desktop to use bookmarks.
+This three armed Spirallohedra packing was inspired by recent discussions on the vZome Discord server and by Russell Towle’s <a href="https://demonstrations.wolfram.com/RhombicSpirallohedra/">Rhombic Spirallohedra Wolfram Demo</a>

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
        src="https://chriskpalmer.github.io/vzome-sharing/2022/05/09/11-15-27-BlueSpirallohedra/BlueSpirallohedra.vZome" >